AlyShmahell/eduboard/AlyShmahell-BCompSci-UnivAQ/ComputerScience/IntelligentSystemsAndRobotics/Robotics/FinalProject-HackingTheDeepLearningRobotToWork/TechnicalOverview.md

 ```bash
 /opt/kobuki_core/install/lib/kobuki_driver/demo_kobuki_simple_loop
 ```
-#### ROS indigo on Ubuntu 14.04
+#### ROS Indigo on Ubuntu 14.04
-now, my second try was installing ROS indigo, which also had some hoops which i had to overcome:
+Now, my second try was installing ROS indigo, which also had some hoops which i had to overcome:
 first of all, the "ros-indigo-desktop-full" did not install at all, too many dependency conflicts as of December 2016.
-instead, I went on installing it piece by piece:
+Instead, I went on installing it piece by piece:
 1) add the package source list:
 ```bash
 sudo sh -c '. /etc/lsb-release && echo "deb http://packages.ros.org.ros.informatik.uni-freiburg.de/ros/ubuntu $DISTRIB_CODENAME main" > /etc/apt/sources.list.d/ros-latest.list'